Let's not get tired of doing good, because in time we'll have a harvest if we don't give up.

 We’re on an amazing journey, but we’re not finished…

-Construction of the new sanctuary, missions space, prayer walk and parking lots is nearing completion, but we’re not finished yet.
-Our 10,000 Reasons campaign also prepared the way for the renovation of our current sanctuary, creating a Fellowship Hall, Vibe worship space, 20 classrooms for our adult programs, kitchen facilities and space for our special needs ministry.
+Construction of the new sanctuary, missions space, prayer walk and parking lots is now complete, but we’re not finished yet.
+Our 10,000 Reasons campaign also prepared the way for the renovation of our current sanctuary, creating a Fellowship Hall, Vibe worship space, classrooms for our adult programs, kitchen facilities and space for our special needs ministry.
 These spaces are critical to our ministry and mission.

-Our buildings will connect people with God and one another.
+Our buildings connect people with God and one another.

 Fostering Christian Community

 The sanctuary is clearly important, but just as important is creating places for fellowship, for community, for small groups and for people to connect with others – breaking bread together.
 To that end, our current narthex is slated to become “The Commons” – a place with soft seating, an enlarged café and a children’s play area – where people will gather before and after worship and during the week to experience Christian community.

 We are transforming the mezzanine area of our current sanctuary into a two-story classroom facility for adult Sunday School, week-day Bible study, small groups and more, all aimed at helping people to become deeply committed Christians.
 The main floor of the former sanctuary will be converted into our Fellowship Hall for church meals and large groups, and to be used for worship on Sundays for Vibe and other future worship services at various hours.

 The renovation of the former sanctuary will allow us to expand Care Night, Grow Night and discipleship offerings, Matthew’s Ministry, and groups for Young Adults, Building Better Moms, Senior Adults and Crossroads, as well as creating a space for everything from blood drives to mission events.